 - Are you looking for an intelligent, loving yet protective companion?

 - Are you able to provide your dog with time and attention?

-If you answered yes to all these questions, then the King Shepherd may well be the right dog for you.
+If you answered yes to all these questions, then this breed may well be right for you.